I'll Be There for You (The Rembrandts song): Critical reception

 Mark Sutherland from NME wrote, "Another record that makes you want to be American.
 This time it's one of the boho twentysomethings who populate US sitcom Friends, to which this is the theme.
 And, as such, it's the aural equivalent of the programme: all snazzy handclaps, ever-so-slightly alternative guitars, 'kooky' harmonies and lyrics that hint at existential angst but, fortunately, only the kind that can be sorted out in half an hour in front of a live studio audience.
 I'll be there for you, they swoon, When the rain starts to fall.
 What, in October?"
-Leesa Daniels from Smash Hits gave "I'll Be There for You" four out of five, saying, "It's quirky in a Beatles/Monkees way and it demands to be danced to in a ridiculous fashion that could possibly involve exposing your underwear.
+Leesa Daniels from Smash Hits gave "I'll Be There for You" a score of four out of five, saying, "It's quirky in a Beatles/Monkees way and it demands to be danced to in a ridiculous fashion that could possibly involve exposing your underwear.
 Ace!"
 In 2009, the song was listed by Blender as one of the "50 Worst Songs Ever".
 Conversely, several magazines have listed the song as one of the best TV theme songs, including Paste, Complex, and Observer.